 When the food processor is still blending, drizzle the milk in and mix until just combined.
 Don't overmix!

 Scoop the mixture on the apples and spread it around.
 The mixture doesn't have to cover all the apples.

 Bake in a 180c (350f) oven for about an hour or until the top is golden brown and the apples are sizzling.
 Serve with a big scoop of vanilla ice cream and enjoy!

 - Use fresh apples.
 We find making apple crumble pie with fresh apples instead of canned apples.
 The naturally sweet and tart flavors that the apples naturally have makes apple fritters irresistible.

 - Mesure you flour correctly!
 When measuring your flour, avoid scooping it with a measuring cup.
 Instead, stir the flour with a spoon to create as many air pockets as possible, and spoon it into your measuring cup.
 Finally, level it with a back of a knife.

 - Make sure that your apple pieces are about the same size, this step ensures that the apples bake evenly.

 - Don’t overmix the batter, this step ensures that you have fluffy and moist topping and not dense and dry topping.

-We like serving apple fritters with a big scoop of vanilla ice cream.
+We like serving this cobbler with a big scoop of vanilla ice cream.
 Vanilla ice cream is a must for this recipe!

 How many apples you need depends on the side of your apples.
 We used 5 large granny smith apples for this recipe.
 You will need about 7 cups of sliced apples for this recipe.